standardsemiconductor/VELDT-getting-started/README.md

 **Clicking on any header within this document will return to Table of Contents**

 ## [Section 1: Introduction & Setup](https://github.com/standardsemiconductor/VELDT-getting-started#table-of-contents)
 This is an opinionated guide to hardware design from first principles using Haskell and VELDT.
-However, much of the information within this document can be useful independent of the HDL or FPGA development platform.
-We assume you have VELDT FPGA development board; if not, go order one from [Amazon](https://www.amazon.com/dp/B08F9T8DFT?ref=myi_title_dp).
+We assume you are using the [VELDT FPGA development board](https://www.standardsemiconductor.com) available to order from [Amazon](https://www.amazon.com/dp/B08F9T8DFT?ref=myi_title_dp).
 We also assume you are using Linux, but this is only for getting the tools setup and running the examples.

-Much of the code included in the examples is written in Haskell and compiled to Verilog using [Clash](https://clash-lang.org/).
-We find desiging hardware with Haskell to be an enriching experience, and if you are experimenting with HDLs or just starting out with hardware, give it a shot; over time the dividends pay well.
+The code included in the examples is written in Haskell and compiled to Verilog using [Clash](https://clash-lang.org/).
+We find desiging hardware with Haskell to be an enriching experience, and if you are experimenting with HDLs or just starting out with hardware, give it a shot.
+As hardware designs scale so too does the language and the ability to abstractly compose machines makes designing them a blast!
 Visit the [VELDT-info](https://github.com/standardsemiconductor/VELDT-info#clash) repo for instructions on installation and setup of Haskell and Clash tools.
 If you design hardware in a language other than Haskell, feel free to skip over the language specific aspects.
 We hope to translate the examples to other HDLs as this guide develops.

 We use the Project IceStorm flow for synthesis, routing, and programming.
 These are excellent, well-maintained open source tools.
 For installation and setup instructions visit the [VELDT-info](https://github.com/standardsemiconductor/VELDT-info#project-icestorm) repo.